AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

         └── index.ts**
 ```

-### Setup handler for indexing
+### Setup Handler for Indexing

-Now that storage is declared, we can use handler to declare how to add data on each event emission. `mappings` directory stores handlers mapping solidity event topic to SubQuery data entity.
-In this tutorial, we will see how erc20 transfer event is handled.
+Now that storage has been declared, we can use the handler to declare how to add data on each event emission.
+The `mappings` directory stores handlers mapping solidity event topics, to a SubQuery data entity.
+In this tutorial, we will examine how an ERC20 transfer event is handled.

 ```ts
 // import model from types